Program

 From Priorities to Practice: Building a Global Bioacoustics “Network of Networks”

-Proposal: This workshop builds upon a global bioacoustics horizon scan identifying priorities across five themes: next-generation recorders, analytical methods, data exchange, global participation, and scaled impact.
+This workshop builds upon a global bioacoustics horizon scan identifying priorities across five themes: next-generation recorders, analytical methods, data exchange, global participation, and scaled impact.
 Following a successful regional workshop at ICTC Peru, this three-hour session aims to design a collaborative, regional-node-based global infrastructure: a ““Network of Networks”” to organize and execute future actions.

 The session maximizes co-design.
 After an introduction covering the horizon scan and lessons from Peru, participants will divide into groups to identify action steps and technical barriers across three areas.
 Theme 1 (Data & Standards) focuses on PAM metadata, annotation protocols, large datasets, and soundscape databases.
 Theme 2 (AI & Rigor) addresses recognizer building and incorporating machine detection uncertainty into reporting.
 Theme 3 (Equity) explores ways to make ecoacoustics globally accessible.